shaolin-diamonds/shaolin-diamonds/README.md

 - 📫 How to reach me: crios0718@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: There is a paranormal detective comic concept rolling around my head
+- ⚡ Fun fact: There is a paranormal detective comic concept rolling around in my head
-- 🔭 I’m currently working as an Intern for the Software Development team at Stearns Bank
+- 🔭 Software Developer Associate at Stearns Bank

 <!--
-**joshmadakor1/joshmadakor1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**shaolin-diamonds/shaolin-diamonds** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: